 Página 13

-... and then the next , these particulars help us to rediscover the weave of intention and result too quickly forgotten as wars assume their triumphal narrative shape .
+... then the next , these particulars help us to rediscover the weave of intention and result too quickly forgotten as wars assume their triumphal narrative shape .
 1 THE BLOOD OF MILLIONS JOHN BROWN'S BODY , PUBLIC INTRODUCTION 13.

-... and then the next , these particulars help us to rediscover the weave of intention and result too quickly forgotten as wars assume their triumphal narrative shape .
+... then the next , these particulars help us to rediscover the weave of intention and result too quickly forgotten as wars assume their triumphal narrative shape .
 1 THE BLOOD OF MILLIONS JOHN BROWN'S BODY , PUBLIC INTRODUCTION 13.

 Contenido